mevdschee/php-crud-api/README.md

 Single file PHP script that adds a REST API to a MySQL InnoDB database.
 Alternatively SQLite 3, PostgreSQL 9 and MS SQL Server 2012 are fully supported.

+Related projects:

+  - [PHP-SP-API](https://github.com/mevdschee/php-sp-api): Single file PHP script that adds a REST API to a SQL database.
+  - [PHP-CRUD-UI](https://github.com/mevdschee/php-crud-ui): Single file PHP script that adds a UI to a PHP-CRUD-API project.

 ## Requirements

   - PHP 5.3 or higher with MySQLi, libpq, SQLSRV or sqlite3 enabled